steveklabnik/blog/posts/2011-12-20-write-better-cukes-with-the-rel-attribute.markdown

 attributes from a REST perspective is one that nobody ever talks about or uses: the `rel` attribute.
 From [the HTML5 spec](http://www.w3.org/TR/html5/links.html#attr-hyperlink-rel):

-{% blockquote %}
-The rel attribute on a and area elements controls what kinds of links the elements create.
+> The rel attribute on a and area elements controls what kinds of links the
+> elements create.
 The attribue's value must be a set of space-separated tokens.
-The allowed keywords and their meanings are defined below.
+> The allowed keywords and their meanings are defined below.
-{% endblockquote %}

 Below?
 That's [here](http://www.w3.org/TR/html5/links.html#linkTypes):

-{% blockquote %}
-The following table summarizes the link types that are defined by this specification.
-This table is non-normative; the actual definitions for the link types are given in the next few sections.
+> The following table summarizes the link types that are defined by this
+> specification.
+This table is non-normative; the actual definitions for the link
+> types are given in the next few sections.
+>

-alternate: Gives alternate representations of the current document.
+> alternate: Gives alternate representations of the current document.
-author: Gives a link to the current document's author.
+> author: Gives a link to the current document's author.
-bookmark: Gives the permalink for the nearest ancestor section.
+> bookmark: Gives the permalink for the nearest ancestor section.
-{% endblockquote %}

 Hey now!
 Seems like we're on to something.
 There's also [RFC 5988](http://tools.ietf.org/html/rfc5988), "Web Linking".
 [Section four](http://tools.ietf.org/html/rfc5988#section-4) talks about Link Relation Types:

-{% blockquote %}
-In the simplest case, a link relation type identifies the semantics of a link.
-For example, a link with the relation type "copyright" indicates that the resource identified by the target IRI is a statement of the copyright terms applying to the current context IRI.
+> In the simplest case, a link relation type identifies the semantics
+> of a link.
+For example, a link with the relation type "copyright"
+> indicates that the resource identified by the target IRI is a
+> statement of the copyright terms applying to the current context IRI.
+>

-Link relation types can also be used to indicate that the target resource has particular attributes, or exhibits particular behaviours; for example, a "service" link implies that the identified resource is part of a defined protocol (in this case, a service description).
+> Link relation types can also be used to indicate that the target
+> resource has particular attributes, or exhibits particular
+> behaviours; for example, a "service" link implies that the identified
+> resource is part of a defined protocol (in this case, a service
-{% endblockquote %}
+> description).

 Bam!
 Awesome!
 This is exactly what we want!